Advanced ETH Arbitrage Strategies: Backrunning vs. Long-Tail MEV

 - MEV Profitability 2026

-Most new MEV searchers start with "Atomic Arbitrage": scanning Uniswap V2 vs Sushiswap for price discrepancies.
+Most new mev searchers start with "Atomic Arbitrage": scanning Uniswap V2 vs Sushiswap for price discrepancies.
 The problem?
 Everyone else is doing that too.
 The competition is fierce, and margins are razor-thin.

 To succeed in 2026, you need to look where others aren't.